-Hon Phil Twiss questions the redirection of $75 million from the Critical Minerals Advance Processing Common User Facility to the NeoSmelt green iron pilot project in Kwinana, seeking clarification on the rationale, timeline, and potential financial risks.
-The Minister's response confirms the redirection, citing the government's commitment to a green iron and steel industry, with a final decision expected by the end of 2026.
+Hon Phil Twiss questioned the WA government's redirection of $75 million from the Critical Minerals Advance Processing Common User Facility to the NeoSmelt pilot project, asking about the rationale, final investment decision timeline, and exit strategy if the pilot fails.
+The Minister confirmed funding redirection to support a green iron and steel industry, with a final decision expected by the end of 2026, subject to ongoing negotiations.

 Asked